Skip to page content

 • Call us on +44 1626 834217

-The restored Riverside Mill building in the centre of Bovey Tracey is home to MAKE South West.
-The building was never used as a mill but was built in 1850 as a stable.
-The waterwheel simply collected water from the river for use in the stables and Bridge House, which is now residential flats and the Co-operative Conveniencestore.
-The old Market Cross, close to the Town Hall, has been restored as a War Memorial.
-This was the original site of the village green and the Town Hall was opened here in 1866.
-Courtenay House was the original site of Bovey Grammar School.
-It later became a Mission House and was used for parish relief work.
+The restored Riverside Mill building in the centre of Bovey Tracey is home to MAKE Southwest.
+The building was never used as a mill but was built in 1850 as a stable, when the building was owned by John Divett, owner of Bovey Pottery.
+The waterwheel collected water from the river for use in the stables and Bridge House, which is now residential flats and the Co-operative Convenience store.

 Cromwell's Arch